-IAS 1:117 An entity shall disclose material accounting policy information (see paragraph 7).
-Accounting policy information is material if, when considered together with other information included in an entity's financial statements, it can reasonably be expected to influence decisions that the primary users of general purpose financial statements make on the basis of those financial statements.
-IAS 1:117A-117E
+An entity shall disclose material accounting policy information (see paragraph 7).
+Accounting policy information is material if, when considered together with other information included in an entity's financial statements, it can reasonably be expected to influence decisions that the primary users of general purpose financial statements make on the basis of

-Refer to the beginning of Note 44 for the requirements of IAS 1.117A-117E.
+IAS 1.117A-117E Refer to the beginning of Note 44 for the requirements of IAS 1.117A-117E.